anzaika/zsh-hints/README.md

 But it is generally a better idea to set the option `AUTO_NAME_DIRS`;
 with it, every parameter created which referes to a directory will automarically be turned into a name.

+## USAGE

+It seems that symbolic links do the very same thing and do not clog your `.zshrc`.